breakthatbass/conway/README.md

 ## Usage
 ```
-conway [-s <size> -p <pattern>]		# size is a single integer like 50
+conway [-p <pattern>]
 ```
-The default size is a grid of 24 cells high and 24 cells wide.
-The default pattern is just a random placement of living cells at the start.
-The default can be run simply with:
+The size flag (`-s`) has been removed.
+The program now automatically fits the grid to the current terminal size.
+Provide a pattern with `-p` or simply run
 ```
-conway      # run with defaults
+conway
 ```
+for a random placement of living cells at the start.

 #### Getting usage and list of patterns in the program
 ```
 conway -u